Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: Introduction

 The paper is organised as follows.
-In Sec.~II, we review the classical and quantum TPM.
-In Sec.~III, we provide the necessary background on CA and the connection to the ground states of the classical TPM.
-In Sec.~IV, we discuss the ground state phase transition of the QTPM in terms of the symmetries that follow from the properties of the associated CA, and support our predictions with numerical simulations.
-In Sec.~V we give our conclusions.
-In the Appendix we provide further details, including the case of the QTPM with open boundaries.
+In Sec.~\ref{TPMclassical_quantum}, we review the classical and quantum TPM.
+In Sec.~\ref{CA_section}, we provide the necessary background on CA and the connection to the ground states of the classical TPM.
+In Sec.~\ref{PT}, we discuss the ground state phase transition of the QTPM in terms of the symmetries that follow from the properties of the associated CA, and support our predictions with numerical simulations.
+In Sec.~\ref{conclusions} we give our conclusions.
+In Appendix~\ref{appendixA} we provide further details, including the case of the QTPM with open boundaries, while in Appendix~\ref{appendixB} we discuss the scaling of the energy gap.